 The statues of the Kings of Judah, also by Monegro, are even larger, with a height of around 5 meters, and were placed on the façade of the church at Arias Montano’s instigation.

-The Crucifix (1562) of white and black marble, now in an interior chapel, was originally placed in the central window of the church façade, facing the Patio de los Reyes.
+The Crucifix (1562) of white and black marble, now in an interior chapel, was initially placed in the central window of the church façade, facing the Patio de los Reyes.

-The enormous library behind the west front is decorated with frescoes by Tibaldi depicting allegorical themes to a programme attributed to Arias Montano, Sigüenza and Herrera.
+The enormous library behind the west front is decorated with frescoes by Tibaldi depicting allegorical themes to a program attributed to Arias Montano, Sigüenza, and Herrera.

 Of the quadrivium, Arithmetic is represented by the Gymnosophists and Solomon and the Queen of Sheba, Music by Orpheus Rescuing Eurydice and David Playing the Harp before Saul, Geometry by the Death of Archimedes and the Priests of Egypt Dividing the Lands and Astronomy by the Solar Eclipse at Heliopolis after the Death of Christ and King Hezekiah Contemplating the Orbit of the Sun.

-Philosophy on the north wall (the School of Athens with Zeno and Socrates) and Theology on the south (Constantine the Great at the Council of Nicaea) complete the programme as the basis and goal of knowledge.
-The upper library is decorated with a comprehensive series of portraits of saints, pontiffs, sages and artists.
+Philosophy on the north wall (the School of Athens with Zeno and Socrates) and Theology on the south (Constantine the Great at the Council of Nicaea) complete the program as the basis and goal of knowledge.
+The upper library is decorated with a comprehensive series of portraits of saints, pontiffs, sages, and artists.

-Throughout the complex were hung devotional paintings from the collection of 1150 works, mainly Flemish and Italian, that the King bequeathed between 1571 and 1598.
+The complex hung devotional paintings from the collection of 1150 works, mainly Flemish and Italian that the King had bequeathed between 1571 and 1598.
 These included such works as Hieronymus Bosch’s triptychs with The Haywain and the ‘Garden of Earthly Delights’ (currently both at Madrid, Prado), Rogier van der Weyden’s Crucifixion and Deposition and 14 paintings by Titian, including St Jerome and the Agony in the Garden.
-Many other paintings were added in the 17th century, including works by Velázquez, his Spanish contemporaries and Italian masters.
+Many other paintings were added in the 17th century, including works by Velázquez, his Spanish contemporaries, and Italian masters.

-In the 1650s Velázquez coordinated the decoration and rehanging of paintings in the chapter room, the sacristy and the scriptorium.
-The sacristy was remodelled in order to house the retable of the Sagrada Forma, made to contain Claudio Coello’s painting of that name, and a Crucifix by Pietro Tacca.
+In the 1650s, Velázquez coordinated the decoration and rehanging of paintings in the chapter room, the sacristy, and the scriptorium.
+The sacristy was remodeled to house the retable of the Sagrada Forma, made to contain Claudio Coello’s painting of that name and a Crucifix by Pietro Tacca.